WeblateOrg/weblate/docs/workflows.rst

     Translation is empty, it might or not be stored in the file, depending on the file format.
 Needs editing
-    Translation needs editing, this is usually the result of a source string change.
+    Translation needs editing, this is usually the result of a source string change, fuzzy matching or translator action.
     The translation is stored in the file, depending on the file format it might be marked as needing edit (for example as it gets a ``fuzzy`` flag in the Gettext file).
 Waiting for review